GogoVega/nestor-bot/modals/README.md

 Below is a list of Modals:

 - Add Description to Order Status Message
-- Create a Message in Embed Format (coming soon)
+- Create a Customizable Message in Embed Format